 Editing an assignment

-To edit your submission select the "Edit Submission" button.
-By clicking on your uploaded files you will open a pop up window in the web browser.
+To edit your submission select the "Edit submission" button, then click on your uploaded file(s) to open a pop-up window in the web browser.

 Deleting your submission